-How does this relate to weight management?
+How do synthetic hormones relate to weight management?

 Well, hormones are powerful mediators and when synthetic hormones are introduced into the delicate balance of the endocrine system, various endocrine glands are impacted.

-Estrogen can increase thyroid-binding protein, making less free active thyroid hormones available to be utilized.
+Oestrogen can increase thyroid-binding protein, making less free active thyroid hormones available to be utilized.
 This results in lowered thyroid function and a slower metabolism.